 When it comes to glassware, the sexier vessels — a coupe, a flute, a wineglass — seem to get all the glory.
 Truth is, though, when it comes to drinking water or juice (or, yes, a G&T), what you really need most is a simple water glass.
 So we asked a few of our favorite restaurant, beverage, and interior design experts how they take their H2O.
-Below, our 12 panelists recommend their favorite water glasses, including a few restaurant-grade styles sold in bulk (that you might want to go in on with a friend or two — since you probably won’t need all 72, and when split, each glass ends up being just a couple bucks).
+Below, our 19 panelists recommend their favorite water glasses, including a few restaurant-grade styles sold in bulk (that you might want to go in on with a friend or two — since you probably won’t need all 72, and when split, each glass ends up being just a couple bucks).
+To help you find what you’re looking for, we’ve categorized their picks by style and size.

 Best drinking glasses sold in sets of assorted sizes

-To make things easy, you might want to opt for a set of identical glasses in assorted sizes, so you’ll always have the right one at hand if someone wants water, juice, or a stiffer drink.
-When it comes to those, Tracie Battle, a senior designer at online interior-design service Havenly, recommends this set of Duralex’s Picardie glasses for their “classic look that will never go out of style.”
-She likes that they are made of thicker tempered glass, which, according to her, “offers more durability and a more expensive look.”
-This set includes four sizes and six glasses in each size, so you’ll always have one to grab, whether you’re having a smoothie, iced tea, a shot of whiskey, or, yes, water.
+Duralex’s Picardie glasses are a favorite among our panelists.
+It’s easy to see why: They are available in assorted sizes, so you’ll always have the right one at hand if someone wants water, juice, or a stiffer drink.
+More important, as Tracie Battle, a senior designer at online interior-design service Havenly, says, their “classic look will never go out of style.”
+She explains that they are made of thicker tempered glass, which “offers more durability and a more expensive look.”
+Hudson Wilder founder Conway Liao and author (and former Lucky Peach executive editor) Rachel Khong also swear by these glasses, with Khong saying that her set is “still going strong after many many years.”
+This 18-piece set includes three sizes and six glasses in each size.

 Battle also recommends Libbey’s Polaris glasses for their “super-unique shape,” which includes a rounded, weighted base that feels hefty while still being sleek.
 This set comes with eight drinking glasses and eight smaller rocks glasses, offering the best “bang for your buck, at just over $2 per glass,” she says.
 They’re BPA-free and dishwasher-safe, too.